abshkd/doc/content/en/docs/more/_index.md

     </a>
 </div>

-The Scalyr service is designed to let you work with all of your monitoring data -- not just logs or system metrics -- in one place.
-This page lists all of the ways in which you can get data into Scalyr.
-Note that all options use secure encryption and realtime data streaming, so your data is always fresh and secure.
+Scalyr is designed to let you work with any monitoring data -- not just logs or system metrics -- in one place:

 - **System metrics** are automatically uploaded when you install the [Scalyr Agent](/help/scalyr-agent).